Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Introduction

 \section{Introduction}

 The Aerial Vision-and-Language Navigation (Aerial VLN) \cite{liu_2023_AerialVLN} emerges as a groundbreaking task.
-It enables unmanned aerial vehicles (UAVs) to interpret natural language instructions and corresponding visual information to navigate in outdoor environments.
-This technology can eliminate the necessity for manual UAV operation by human pilots, clearly mitigating the barriers to human-UAV interaction and potentially benefitting search, rescue, and delivery tasks.
+It enables unmanned aerial vehicles (UAVs) to interpret natural language instructions and visual information to navigate in outdoor environments.
+This technology can eliminate the necessity for manual UAV operation by human pilots, clearly mitigating the barriers to human-UAV interaction and potentially benefitting rescue, search, and delivery tasks.

 Recently, VLN tasks have been well-developed.
-Considering the powerful reasoning capability of large language models (LLMs) \cite{ahn2022can, song2023llm, driess2023palm, huang2022inner}, several VLN methods have started to use LLMs as agents to parse instructions and predict actions \cite{zhou2024navgpt, shah2023lm, li2024tina, lin2024navcot}.
-Specifically, existing methods attempt to describe the visual observations with text to enhance the LLM's scene understanding ability.
-NavGPT \cite{zhou2024navgpt} converted visual scene semantics into text description for the LLM to conduct high-level planning.
-MapGPT \cite{chen2024mapgpt} introduced a topological graph described in language as text prompts to an LLM, guiding low-level planners to explore new nodes of a predefined graph of the environment.
+Considering the powerful reasoning capability of large language models (LLMs) and vision language models (VLMs) \cite{ahn2022can, song2023llm, driess2023palm, liu2023visual, liu2024improved}, several VLN methods have started to use LLMs or VLMs as agents to parse instructions and predict actions \cite{zhou2024navgpt, shah2023lm, li2024tina, lin2024navcot}.
+Specifically, LLM-based methods attempt to describe the visual observations with text to enhance the LLM's scene understanding ability \cite{zhou2024navgpt,chen2024mapgpt}.
+VLM-based methods integrate the visual and text data and generates context-aware decisions, including~\cite{zhang2024vision, zhang2024sparsevlm, li2024vln, wen2025zero}.

-Although existing VLN methods have made significant progress, most of them are designed for indoor or ground-based outdoor environments and pay less attention to aerial VLN tasks.
-Practically, the rich semantics, complex spatial relationships, and the large-scale nature of outdoor 3D spaces make it challenging for existing VLN methods to adapt to aerial scenarios.
-As shown in ~\cref{fig:STMR} (a), the aerial scene can be quite complex, which may lead to incorrect reasoning for several reasons, such as an overemphasis on instruction-irrelevant objects, or a failure to capture the contextual relationships between different areas.
-Furthermore, the vast scale of aerial landscapes can further complicate navigation, making local-perspective-based VLN methods unable to comprehend the environment.
-Thus, the development of VLN methods that integrate both effective semantic information and precise spatial representations is urgently needed to enhance the adaptability and accuracy in aerial scenarios.
+Although existing LLM-based and VLM-based methods have made significant progress in indoor or ground-based outdoor environments, they still struggle to effectively encode the large-scale spatial information from the aerial view.
+As shown in ~\cref{fig:STMR}, the aerial scene can be highly complex, which may lead to the overemphasis of instruction-irrelevant objects or the failure to capture the contextual relationships among different areas.
+Worse still, existing VLMs suffer from limitations in spatial reasoning when taking raw observations as input~\cite{spatialvlm, mindthegap}.
+Thus, there is an urgent need for the development of VLN methods that effectively integrate both semantic information and precise spatial representations to improve adaptability in aerial scenarios.